Minoration via Mixed Volumes and Cover's Problem for General Channels: Introduction

 where $Z$ is equiprobable on $\mathcal{A}$.
 Using the union bound and Markov's inequality we obtain

 and moreover,

-These suggest that we can apply \eqref{e_intro1} for the set $\mathcal{B}$ and upper bound the packing number of $\mathcal{B}$, which in turn bounds the packing number of $\mathcal{A}$.
+We will later use a minoration inequality of Pajor to lower bound the left side of \eqref{e_intro2} by the packing number of $\mathcal{B}$, which is in turn lower bounded by the packing number of $\mathcal{A}$ in view of \eqref{eb}.
+This will fulfill our goal in \eqref{e_goal}.

 We should not let $\mathcal{S}$ be too large to control the second term on the right side of \eqref{e_intro2}.
 At the same time, in order to translate between the convex distances associated with $\mathcal{C}$ and $\mathcal{S}$, we cannot choose $\mathcal{S}$ too small.
 For this, the mathematical core is the following question (Section~\ref{sec_sampling}): \begin{quote} \it Find Banach space $B$ for which the unit ball has at most $m$ vertices and the Banach-Mazur distance $d(B,\ell_{\infty}^n)$ is small. \end{quote} Here, $\ell_{\infty}^n$ denotes the $n$-dimensional space under the $\ell_{\infty}$ norm.
-We show that $m=\exp(O(\frac{n}{a^2}\log a))$ is sufficient for $d(B,\ell_{\infty}^n)=a>1$, via a deterministic construction using Hadamard matrices.
-Connection to known results about $d(B,\ell_2^n)$ and distances to subspaces of $\ell_{\infty}$ will also be discussed (Section~\ref{sec_bm}).

-Using our new bounds for the soft-max and covering numbers, we are able to provide a complete solution to Cover's open problem in his original general discrete memoryless formulation (Section~\ref{sec_general}).
-Previously, the problem was only solved for the Gaussian version \cite{WuBarnesOzgur}\cite{bai} and the binary symmetric case \cite{BarnesWuOzgur-BSC}, where the techniques based on rearrangement inequalities or constrained optimal transport in 2-norm are specialized to those particular channel distributions.
-Other approaches based on measure concentration \cite{Zhang,WuOzgur,WuOzgurXie,WuOzgur-general} and reverse hypercontractivity \cite{liuozgur} (building on a method of \cite{lvv2018,liu_thesis,liu18}) apply for general channels but are not strong enough in the regime of interest for Cover's problem.
+It turns out that $m=\exp(O(\frac{n}{a^2}\log a))$ is sufficient for $d(B,\ell_{\infty}^n)=a>1$ independent of $n$.
+This can be seen from a general result on thrifty approximations of general convex bodies in \cite{barvinok2014thrifty} based on John's decomposition; however we will provide a simple and explicit construction using Hadamard matrices which achieves this bound for $\ell_{\infty}^n$.
+For the Gaussian version of Cover's problem, we need similar results for $d(B,\ell_2^n)$ instead, which will be discussed in Section~\ref{sec_bm}.